b-brebion/revert-gait-app/README.md

 This menu appears after you recorded a video.
 It makes you able to save the datas you recorded in a json files.
-When you press the save button, it will be saved with the name you chose, if you didn't enter any name, the file will be save as Hospital_Medein_Date_Time.json and an [alert](#saveAlert) will pop.
+When you press the save button, it will be saved with the name you chosed, if you didn't enter any name, by default the file will be save as *Hospital_Medein_Date_Time.json* and an [alert](#saveAlert) will pop.

 #### <a name="saveAlert"> Save Alert </a>
 <center><img src="Assets/006.PNG" alt="Save File Alert" width="250"/></center>